Europe’s Research Alliance

 High-quality research, key statistics, case studies and international policy initiatives shared via a monthly newsletter on key trends in Europe’s digital economy.

 Including policy briefings and open data resources focused on your key questions.

 An annual conference that brings together the policy units setting digital agendas across Europe.
-This summit provides unique insights into existing best practices, policies and programmes that have the potential to unlock the economic potential of digitisation.
+This summit provides unique insights into existing best practices, policies and initiatives that can unlock the economic potential of Europe’s digital economy.

-Readie’s research network connects world-class researchers who champion research into the economic impacts of digitisation.
+Readie’s research network connects world-class researchers who champion research into the economic impacts of digitalisation.
 Readie supports new collaborations and supports outreach and impact through a range of activities, including:

 Our annual research conference showcasing the state of research into Europe’s digital economy.
 Our members have access to a tailored session with potential funders.